aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 Now that you have your data storage and ingestion mechanism, it is time to create a sample project in Unity that you will begin integrating your analytics pipeline with.

-1. **Click** the 3D Beginner Complete Project from the following link: https://learn.unity.com/project/john-lemon-s-haunted-jaunt-3d-beginner
+1. **Click** the 3D Beginner Complete Project from the following link: https://learn.unity.com/project/john-lemon-s-haunted-jaunt-3d-beginner and find the **Project Materials**, as shown in the screenshot below.

 <p align="center"><img src="http://d2a4jpfnohww2y.cloudfront.net/cognito/unity1.png" /></p>